PNW Theatrical Intimacy Professionals Collective Members

 Personal Statement:

 I am especially interested in working with community and educational theatre companies as their productions often create a foundation for future performers and include participants with varied experiences.
-It is my hope when participants learn a consent-based approach to intimate staging, they will come to understand and adopt these healthy practices as standard, will create safe and inviting environments in the moment, and will carry that knowledge with them into future theatrical work.
+It is my hope that when participants learn a consent-based approach to intimate staging, they will come to understand and adopt these healthy practices as standard and will learn to acknowledge and communicate their personal boundaries regularly.

 I look forward to connecting with theatrical organizations and participants to support their production needs.